 Conjecture aside, one thing is certain: this is the first tape of the Michael Henderson/Keith Jarrett era that could go toe-to-toe with the Lost Quintet.
-And at a whopping 109 minutes, this tape is the second-longest recorded set of Miles’ electric period.
+And at a whopping 109 minutes, it’s the longest recorded set of Miles’ electric period.

 There are so many things that make this tape exceptional.
 Fidelity wise, the mix is surprisingly balanced for an audience tape, and the band seems to relish the venue’s cavernous echo, with DeJohnette sounding downright Bonham-esque on occasion.
 It also catches this lineup sounding for the first time like a cohesive unit.
 Miles lets the songs unfold and run their course, he’s in no hurry to cue the next tune, and there are no lulls or awkward readjustments in the segues – the set simply flows with a trance-inducing quality the band would master in the spring of 1973, but never with the intensity heard here.